For DSCR borrowers evaluating Tyler: the metro carries strong rent-to-price ratios alongside medium demographic momentum.

-Tyler in context
+Tyler in regional context

 Tyler is part of the Sunbelt investor story.
 No state income tax in Texas enhances investor after-tax returns.
 East Texas metro